openshift/origin-ci-tool/README.rst

 .. code-block:: shell

-    $ oct package ami --update <1>
+    $ oct package ami --update #<1>

 1. Update the current image stage, or ``--upgrade`` to create an image for the next stage.

 When a new image is created for the ``bare`` or ``base`` image stages, it is not known if the image will support the full OpenShift build and install.
-Therefore, it is possible to execute those actions on the virtual machine, then use the following command to mark the image previously created from the virtual machine as ready for consumption:
+Therefore, it is possible to execute whatever build, installation or test actions are necessary on the virtual machine, then use the following command to mark the image previously created from the virtual machine as ready for
+consumption:

 .. code-block:: shell